HigherState/dsentric/README.md

 correctness as being of the correct Type is sufficient under current definition.
 We know this is fine for types, but for Contract DOBjects, we do allow adding manually adding elements that dont support the contract, where as say a delta operation, this would be checked.
+Corollary
+For Modify it will validate the entity coming out of the Object but not the value going in

 This may need to change in the future.

+Maps are tricky, empty maps will reduce to nothing

 Terminology